VET: Identifying and Avoiding UI Exploration Tarpits: The Approach

-\item As another part of the characteristics, the tool stays within a certain UI subspace for a long time, thus the tool will go through screens within the subspace very often.
-If the tool generally uniformly visits most or all distinct screens within the subspace, by observing a small period of exploration (corresponding to $S[E_p+1,N]$ in the formula) we should have a fairly precise estimation (i.e., $\{S[E_p+1,N]\}$) of the subspace boundary, which is characterized by $\{S[n+1,N]\}$.
-The second term in the formula corresponds to such intuition, where the closer $\{S[E_p+1,N]\}$ is to $\{S[n+1,N]\}$ (note that $\{S[E_p+1,N]\} \subseteq \{S[n+1,N]\}$), the more favorable it becomes during optimization.
-Note that it is theoretically possible for the formula to miss a special case when the tool repeatedly visits only a few screens after $S_{E_p}$ until end of the trace, where the second term will influence more on the formula value.
-A more precise and computationally expensive way is to try replacing $S[E_p+1,N]$ with each region within $S[n+1,N]$ that spans $t_{\min}$.
-However, we regard the trade off acceptable because such case can still be covered when handling \trappedlocal{}.
+\item As another part of the characteristics, the tool stays within a certain UI subspace for a long time; thus, the tool will go through screens within the subspace very often.
+If the tool generally uniformly visits most or all distinct screens within the subspace, by observing a small period of exploration (corresponding to $S_{E_p+1,N}$ in the formula) we should have a fairly precise estimation (i.e., $\{S_{E_p+1,N}\}$) of the subspace boundary, which is characterized by $\{S_{n+1,N}\}$.
+The second term in the formula corresponds to this intuition, where the closer $\{S_{E_p+1,N}\}$ is to $\{S_{n+1,N}\}$ (note that $\{S_{E_p+1,N}\} \subseteq \{S_{n+1,N}\}$), the more favorable it becomes during optimization.

-\item By setting an upperbound $E_p$ on $n$ and regularizing the ratio with Sigmoid function and applying appropriate linear transformations, we can guarantee that the second term in the formula always ranges from 0 to 1, being the same as the first term.
+\item By setting an upper bound $E_p$ on $n$ and regularizing the ratio with a Sigmoid function and applying appropriate linear transformations, we can guarantee that the second term in the formula always ranges from 0 to 1, being the same as the first term.
 In the end, two terms in the formula contribute equally to optimization choices. \end{enumerate}

-To determine $E_p$ on each trace, because our optimization scope will not include any interval shorter than $[E_p,N]$, we choose a value such that $t_N - t_{E_p}$ is closest to $t_{\min}$.
+To determine $E_p$ on each trace, because our optimization scope does not include any interval shorter than $[E_p,N]$, we choose a value such that $t_N - t_{E_p}$ is closest to $t_{\min}$.

-After obtaining a potentially suitable $S_n$ through optimizing the aforementioned formula, we additionally check whether $|\{S[1,n]\}| > |\{S[n+1,N]\}|$ is satisfied, essentially enforcing the property that the exploration space should be smaller after the partition.
-Finally the reported region would be $S[n+1,N]$.
+After obtaining a potentially suitable $S_n$ through optimizing the aforementioned formula, we additionally check whether $|\{S_{1,n}\}| > |\{S_{n+1,N}\}|$ is satisfied, essentially enforcing the property that the exploration space should be smaller after the partition.
+Finally, the reported region is $S_{n+1,N}$.

-\subsection{Capturing \trappedlocal{}}
+\subsection{Capturing \TrappedLocal{}}